MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

     > ![Example image of the Device enrollment page, showing a table of enrollment profiles.](./media/enrollment-restrictions-set/enrollment-page-report-2112.png)

 >[!NOTE]
 >Report data is only available for devices enrolled after the Microsoft Intune 2112 service release.
 No results are available for devices enrolled prior to that release.
->This page is not available for Android devices.